pasqualerossi/Born2BeRoot-Guide/README.md

 ## Part 7 - Born2BeRoot Defence Evaluation

-You will be evaluated on Born2BeRoot by the following:
+You will be evaluated on Born2BeRoot for the following:

 <img width="771" alt="Born2Be Root Mandatory" src="https://user-images.githubusercontent.com/58959408/174764815-70d48daf-2d14-4dc7-88a5-f1be6b409b71.png">